-Team Foundation Server or TFS is developed by Microsoft to manage the teams and the way they work.
+Microsoft develops a Team Foundation Server or TFS to manage the teams and the way they work.
 It is basically a management tool used in project management, reporting, requirements gathering and testing.
 It actually covers the entire software development life cycle and operates in Microsoft Windows.
-It consists of version control, issue resolving and application management.
+It consists of version control, issue-resolving and application management.
 This provides end-to-end development of software and testing.
 This is a back-end management system and uses Git to control the source code.
-It represents the automation process and testing of application.
+It represents the automation process and testing of an application.
 It is provided with visual studio code.

-In this section, we will understand and also see what could be the possible difference between Visual Studio.
+In this section, we will understand and see the possible difference between Visual Studio.

-- It works only with the premises (kind of limitations) whereas Visual Studio works anywhere (all you need is Microsoft account).
+- It works only with the premises (kind of limitations), whereas Visual Studio works anywhere (all you need is a Microsoft account).

-- This need server maintenance or even up gradation whereas for V Studio there is no such need.
+- This needs server maintenance or even up gradation, whereas there is no such need for V Studio.

-- Hardware/ OS up gradation is needed for this but not for cloud version of V Studio
+- Hardware/ OS up-gradation is needed for this but not for the cloud version of V Studio.

 How does TFS Working So Easy?

-- It has a shallow learning curve, which means the complexity in understanding its behavior and functionality.
-Working with this also becomes a bit easier compared to other version control tool like Git is its OS (i.e. Windows).
-Since windows are a user-friendly platform it makes TFS user-friendly too.
+- It has a shallow learning curve, which means the complexity in understanding its behaviour and functionality.
+Working with this also becomes a bit easier than other version control tools like Git is its OS (i.e. Windows).
+Since windows are a user-friendly platform, it makes TFS user-friendly too.

-- Since TFS is a CVCS (aka Centralized Version Control System), it makes the developer work easy in a number of ways, one of which is repository details information.
-To have a copy of repository file system hosted centrally there is no chance of losing data.
+- Since TFS is a CVCS (aka Centralized Version Control System), it makes the developer work easy in several ways, one of which is repository details information.
+There is no chance of losing data to have a copy of the repository file system hosted centrally.
 The disadvantage of this is a user cannot commit changes offline.

-- Branches in this will create a new directory while copying all the files details with directories details of the parent branch.
+- Branches in this will create a new directory while copying all the files details with the parent branch’s directories details.
 This is useful as it saves time for the user in defining the relation for newly created branches all the time.